Tooth Extractions in Webster, TX

 - Preparing for dentures or implants: all teeth in the treatment area need to be removed in order to be replaced by dentures or dentures supported by implants

 When we are preparing for your tooth extraction, we will take the steps necessary to ensure that you feel no pain during the procedure.
 We will administer localized anesthesia to the area where the tooth is being extracted.
-At Clear Lake Dental Care, we do these type of procedures all the time, and our experience helps ensure there will be no problems with extracting your teeth.
+At Clear Lake Dental Care, we do these types of procedures all the time, and our experience helps ensure there will be no problems with extracting your teeth.

 If you have anxiety that is brought about by a previous dental procedure, we will take a number of steps to ensure that you are comfortable before we perform your procedure.
 If necessary, we can offer you dental sedation.
 Our concern is that you are at ease when the tooth extraction takes place since we know that these types of procedures can be nerve-racking, and we will do our best to calm your nerves.

 When extracting a tooth there are two types of procedures, a simple or surgical extraction.
 During a simple extraction, one of our Clear Lake Dental Care dentists will use forceps to remove the tooth.
 This can only be performed in the case that the tooth is above the gumline.
-If the tooth is not above the gumline, we perform a surgical extraction.
+If the tooth is not above the gum line, we perform a surgical extraction.
 This is common for wisdom teeth and involves stitches and anesthesia.
 After your teeth are removed, our staff at Clear Lake Dental Care may place a bridge, implant, or dentures to replace the now missing teeth.

 In the case that patients suffer an injury or are in extreme pain, they can call for emergency dental work.
 Our staff would be happy to help you schedule an appointment for immediate tooth extraction.

-Recovery from Tooth Removal
+What is the Recovery from Tooth Removal?

 After the procedure, patients can experience some pain.
-We recommend ice to relieve pain and swelling, rinsing with salt water, and anti-inflammatory medication.
+We recommend ice to relieve pain and swelling, rinsing with saltwater, and anti-inflammatory medication.
 Additionally, Dr. Das may prescribe antibiotics to prevent infection.
 Most patients fully recover within one to two weeks.

-A tooth extraction is typically a safe procedure with minimal to no complications.
+Tooth extraction is typically a safe procedure with minimal to no complications.
 However, if complications do occur, they can include: